cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Part One: Bad Robot Surgeon
 ___________________________

-*Goal: Build two robot arms that mirror each other's motion.*
+*Goal: Build a control arm and a surgery arm using Pupper's legs with haptic feedback.

 .. figure:: ../../../_static/teleop.jpeg
     :align: center